osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 on the Consumer side.
 This is used to send messages about bonding and unbonding, and any other metadata about the protocol (like validators).

-It is also used to send reward vouchers(./Rewards.md), which represent amounts of rewards that have been earned by delegators from the Provider chain, and are redeemable on the Consumer chain.
+It is also used to send reward amounts(./Rewards.md) that have been earned by delegators from the Provider chain, and are redeemable on the Consumer chain.

 It is **not** used to [handle slashing](./Slashing.md), as there are concerns a malicious state machine would lie, so we demand original evidence of Tendermint